-Ouestionnaire data was analysed using Smart PLS (Partial Least Squares Structural Modeling), a statistical tool most suitable for exploratory research and theory development (Fife-Schaw, 2020).
-PLS-SEM was used for the research owing to its applicability on numerous variables and constructs for prediction and the explanation of variance compared to covariance-based-SEM (Aithal 2020).
-Due to the escalating and Aithal. interconnectivity between institutional investment, social responsibility, and sustainable business practices, PLS-SEM was useful for running the hypothesised model.
-Cronbach's alpha composite reliability analysis methods were adopted to measure the reliability of the measures.
+Ouestionnaire data was analysed using Smart PLS Squares (Partial Least Structural Equation Modeling), a statistical tool most suitable for exploratory research and theory development (Fife-Schaw, 2020).
+PLS-SEM was used for the research owing to its applicability on numerous variables and constructs for prediction and the explanation of covariance-based-SEM variance compared to (Aithal and Aithal, 2020).
+Due to the escalating interconnectivity between institutional investment, social responsibility, and sustainable business practices, PLS-SEM was useful for running the hypothesised model.
+Cronbach's alpha and composite reliability analysis methods were adopted to measure the reliability of the measures.
 The average variance extracted (AVE) was also employed to determine convergent validity, whereby each construct must explain the reasonably variable variation of the overall questionnaire items.
 Last, path analysis was employed to analyse the relationship hypothesis between the independent, the dependent, and the moderator variables.